 - commitments on climate, nature and people.

 - sustainable and resilient supply chains.

-- investment portfolios.
+- investment portfolios.10

 - framework to support implementation.

-- chains to be set by the end of 2020.

 - nature-based solutions.

 - international climate change finance.

 GOVERNMENT TO URGENTLY:

 Secure high environmental and social standards and safeguards in all future trade agreements that are in alignment with the UK's